CommunityToolkit/Windows/components/Effects/samples/Effects.md

 TODO: Fill in information about this experiment and how to get started here...

-## Custom Control

-You can inherit from an existing component as well, like `Panel`, this example shows a control without a XAML Style that will be more light-weight to consume by an app developer:

-> [!Sample EffectsCustomSample]

 ## Templated Controls

 The Toolkit is built with templated controls.
 This provides developers a flexible way to restyle components